Oriximiná

-Location
+Geography

 The city lies on the Trombetas river, 40 km northwest of Óbidos.
 The city is crossed by the Equator.

 Oriximiná is served by Oriximiná Airport located 8 km from downtown Oriximiná.
 Porto Trombetas Airport located in the district of Porto Trombetas 70 km away serves the population residing and working for the Mineração Rio do Norte S/A.

-Conservation

-The north of the municipality contains the larger part (75.89%) of the 4245819 ha Grão-Pará Ecological Station, the largest fully protected tropical forest conservation unit on the planet.
+The north of the municipality contains most (75.89%) of the 4245819 ha Grão-Pará Ecological Station, the largest fully protected tropical forest conservation unit on the planet.

 The municipality also contains the 1007580 ha Rio Trombetas Biological Reserve, a strictly protected conservation unit created in 1979 to preserve the ecology and specifically to protect the Arrau turtle.

 The municipality contains part of the Saracá-Taquera National Forest, a 441283 ha sustainable-use conservation unit created in 1989.

 It contains 88% of the 3172978 ha Trombetas State Forest, created in 2006.